What Is Kennel Cough?

 Do they get it when they stay overnight at a kennel when you're on vacation?

 Is there a way to prevent it?

-To get some answers, The Dodo reached out to Dr. Zay Satchu, cofounder and chief veterinary officer at Bond Vet in New York City, to find out more.
+To get some answers, we reached out to Dr. Zay Satchu, cofounder and chief veterinary officer at Bond Vet in New York City, to find out more.

 “Kennel cough is the common name for a slew of upper respiratory illnesses that dogs can get,” Dr. Satchu said.